Skip to content

 Let’s take a deeper look at each of the six maintenance scheduling principles.

-1. Plan For The Lowest Required Skill Level
+1. Plan for the Lowest Required Skill Level

 • A job plan is a documented description of the job steps.
 Each job plan should clearly identify the skills necessary to perform the work, and schedulers should take into consideration any special crafts, materials, tools and resources required.